-The machine geometry must be specified by the machine tool builder in the description of kinematics.
+The machine geometry must be specified by the machine tool builder in the kinematics description.

-- The M116 function can be used with table axes and head axes. - The M116 function is also effective if the Tilt working plane function is active. - It is not possible to combine the M128 or TCPM functions with M116.
-If you want to activate M116 for an axis while the M128 or TCPM function is active, you must deactivate the compensating movement for this axis indirectly using M138.
-This is done indirectly because with M138, you specify the axis for which the M128 or TCPM function is effective.
-Thus, M116 automatically affects the very axis that was not selected with M138.
+- The M116 function can be used with table axes and head axes. - The M116 function also has an effect if the Tilt working plane function is active. - It is not possible to combine the M128 or TCPM function with M116.
+If you want to activate M116 for an axis while the M128 or TCPM function is active, then you must indirectly deactivate the compensating movement for this axis using M138.
+This is done indirectly because, with M138, you specify the axis for which the M128 or TCPM function takes effect.
+Thus, M116 automatically affects the axis that was not selected with M138.